tableau/hyper-api-samples/Community-Supported/native-s3/README.md

 __Current Version__: 1.0

-These samples show you how Hyper can natively interact with Amazon S3, or S3 compatible services, without the need to install any external dependencies like boto or aws-cli.
+These samples show you how Hyper can natively interact with Amazon S3, without the need to install any external dependencies like boto or aws-cli.
 They originate from the Tableau Conference 2022 Hands-on Training Use Hyper as your Cloud Lake Engine - you can [check out the slides here](https://mkt.tableau.com/tc22/sessions/live/428-HOT-D1_Hands-onUseTheHyperAPI.pdf).

 # Get started